 WHAT IS FERPA?

 The Family Educational Rights and Privacy Act (FERPA), which is also called the Buckley Amendment, is a federal law requiring that colleges and universities maintain the privacy of students' education records.
 Students who are 18 years of age or older, or who are enrolled in post-secondary institutions, are assigned certain privacy rights with regard to their educational records.
-The law states that no academic or personal records or personally identifiable information about students will be released without their permission to persons other than those College employees who have legitimate educational interests in those records.
-In essence, this means that students must give their permission for the College to release information about their education records, even to release that information to their parents.
+The law states that no academic or personal records or personally identifiable information about students will be released without their permission to persons other than those University employees who have legitimate educational interests in those records.
+In essence, this means that students must give their permission for the University to release information about their education records, even to release that information to their parents.
 In addition, Tusculum students have the right to inspect their records to challenge the accuracy of those records.

 - The student must be provided access to official records directly related to the student.
 This does not include private records maintained by instructional, supervisory, or administrative personnel.
 A student who wishes to see his/her records must make an appointment through the Registrar's Office.
 A student may not remove any materials but is entitled, at his/her own expense, to one (1) copy of any material contained in this file.

 - The student must be given the opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under the law does not include any right to challenge the appropriateness of a grade as determined by the instructor.

 - The student's written consent must be received prior to releasing identifiable data from the records to anyone other than those specified in numbers 4 - 7 below.